HarshitDolu/Topic-modelling-using-NMF/README.md

 we use topic modelling .
 It has two methods to accomplish the task
 1. LDA
 2. NMF
-I have used NMF to create labels for the articles(text data sets)
+<br>I have used NMF to create labels for the articles(text data sets)